Byzantine Empire: 867–1081: Macedonian and Doukas dynasties

-After John's death, Constantine VII's grandsons Basil II and Constantine VIII ruled jointly for half a century, although the latter exercised no real power.
-Their early reign was occupied by conflicts against two prominent generals, Bardas Skleros and Bardas Phokas, which ended in 989 after the former's death and the latter's submission, and a power struggle against the eunuch Basileios, who was dismissed in 985.
-Basil, who never married or had children, subsequently refused to delegate any authority: he sidelined the military establishment by taking personal command of the army and promoting officers loyal to him.
-His reign witnessed the decades-long campaign against Bulgaria, which ended in total Byzantine victory at the Battle of Kleidion in 1014.
-Diplomatic efforts, critical for this success, also contributed to the annexation of several Georgian provinces in the 1020s and coexistence with the new Fatimid Caliphate.
-When he died in 1025, Basil's empire stretched from the Danube and Sicily in the west to the Euphrates in the east; his swift expansion was unaccompanied by administrative reforms.
+After John's death, Constantine VII's grandsons Basil II and Constantine VIII ruled jointly for half a century, although the latter exercised little real power.
+Their early reign was occupied by conflicts against two prominent generals, Bardas Skleros and Bardas Phokas, which ended in 989 after Phokas's death and Skleros's submission, and by a power struggle against the eunuch Basileios, who was dismissed in 985.
+Basil, who never married or had children, subsequently refused to delegate much authority: he took personal command of the army, sidelined established military families, and promoted officers loyal to him.
+His reign witnessed the decades-long campaign against Bulgaria, in which the Battle of Kleidion in 1014 proved decisive before the final Byzantine conquest in 1018.
+Diplomatic efforts, critical for this success, also contributed to the annexation of Caucasian territories in the 1020s and coexistence with the new Fatimid Caliphate.
+When he died in 1025, Basil's empire stretched from the Danube and southern Italy in the west to the Euphrates in the east; his rapid expansion was not matched by comparable administrative reforms.